thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/Cyber-Security-101.md

 # Cyber Security 101 Learning Path

-**Status:** 🔄 ~50% Completo
+**Status:** 🔄 ~50% Complete

-## Visão Geral
+## Overview

-Este path fornece uma introdução sólida às diferentes áreas em Computer Security, cobrindo conceitos fundamentais e aplicações práticas.
+This path provides a solid introduction to the different areas in Computer Security, covering fundamental concepts and practical applications.

-## Progresso por Seção
+## Progress by Section

 ### Section 1: Start Your Cyber Security Journey ✅
 - ✅ Offensive Security Intro